wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Nodes are joined to the master node using the <strong>kubeadm join</strong> program and command.

+The master node runs the kube-apiserver and componenets etcd, controller, scheduler.

 The master node itself is crated by the <strong>kubeadm init</strong> command which establishes folders and invokes the Kubernetes <a href="#API_Server">API server</a>.
 That command is installed along with the
 <strong>kubectl</strong> package (pronounced "cube cuddle").
 There is a command with the same name used to obtain the <strong>version</strong>.

 1. View memory and CPU usage of pods across nodes from the K8s Metrics Server: